Long Live My Happy Head (2022)

 Sunday 04 December, 19:00 GMT

-We close out this year's festival with this lovely film on the evening of Sunday 04 December; the event will be hosted by Global Health Film Advisory Board member Alice Hawryszkiewycz, and Alice will be joined by co-directors, Austen McCowan and Will Hewitt, Gordon's partner Shawn Puller, neuro-oncologist Professor Susan Chang, and comic creator Wallis Eates.
+We closed out this year's festival with this lovely film on the evening of Sunday 04 December; the event was hosted by Global Health Film Advisory Board member Alice Hawryszkiewycz, and Alice was joined by co-directors, Austen McCowan and Will Hewitt, Gordon's partner Shawn Puller, neuro-oncologist Professor Susan Chang, and comic creator Wallis Eates.